 The transmitter PLLs in each transceiver block clock the PMA and PCS circuitry in the transmit path.
-The Quartus II software automatically powers down the transmitter PLLs that are not used in the design.
+The design can turn the transmitter PLLs in the transceiver block off if the transmit channels are not used.
 Figure 2-4 is a block diagram of the transmitter PLL.